MicrosoftDocs/cpp-docs.it-it/docs/cppcx/platform-string-class.md

 ## <a name="length"></a>  Metodo String:: Length

-Recupera il numero di caratteri nell'oggetto in formato stringa corrente.
+Recupera il numero di caratteri nell'attuale `String` oggetto.

 ### <a name="syntax"></a>Sintassi